ratral/epanet_toolkit/README.md

 # Hydraulic model to understand the reduction of losses in hydraulic systems.

-The idea behind this project is to develop a standard hydraulic model to demonstrate the effects of pressure management and the different models of damage location in aqueduct networks.
+The idea behind this project is to develop a standard hydraulic model to demonstrate the effects of pressure management and the different models of damage location in water networks.

 for this we will use EPANET with R and the packages "epanetReader" and "epanet2toolkit".